primatejs/primate/docs/guide/guards.md

 `me` guard, regardless of the HTTP verb used.

-In a similar fashion, you can group entire route trees under a guard, to place them all under protection.
-For example, if you want several routes under `/admin` to be guarded by a guard named `admin`, you would create them as `routes/+admin/post/add`, `routes/+admin/post/edit/${postId}` and so on.
+In a similar fashion, you can group entire route trees under a guard, to place them all under its protection.
+For example, if you wanted several routes under `/admin` to be guarded by a guard named `admin`, you would create them as `routes/+admin/post/add`, `routes/+admin/post/edit/${postId}` and so forth.

 To keep things simple, there are certain rules to how guards can be used in route filenames.

-* Everything between the `+` and the next path separator is part of the guard, and there must be exist a guard with this name.
+* Everything between the `+` and the next path separator is part of the guard, and there must be exist a guard with this name
-* It is possible to use a guard at any path level, but only one guard per path.
+* It is possible to use a guard at any path level, but only one guard per path;
-`routes/+loggedIn/user/view/${userId}.js` and
+`routes/+loggedIn/user/view/${userId}.js` or
-`routes/user/+loggedIn/view/${userId}.js` are both permissible and express the same path, but `routes/+loggedIn/+admin/user.js` isn't.
-If you need the admin guard to first check if the user is logged in, integrate it directly into the guard.
+`routes/user/+loggedIn/view/${userId}.js` are either permissible and express the same path, but `routes/+loggedIn/+admin/user.js` isn't.
+If you need the admin guard to first check if the user is logged in, integrate it directly into the  guard
 * Routes still need to be unique, so creating the same route with and without a guard, as in `routes/+me/view` and `routes/view` isn't permissible.
+Same goes for having both `routes/+loggedIn/user/view/${userId}.js` and `routes/user/+loggedIn/view/${userId}.js`

-All those cases are detected during startup, and Primate will bail out and tell you the names of the conflicting paths.
+Those cases are all detected during startup, and Primate will bail out and tell you the names of the conflicting paths.